Karen Akester is an artist based in Edinburgh.

 She began her early studies in Design moving to Edinburgh to study illustration at Edinburgh University - College of Art

-happened upon the 'glass department'.. transfixed, this led to a change in vocation (settling down?) and completing
+here she happened upon the 'glass department'.. transfixed, this led to a change in vocation-completing her

 held in many private and public collections;